Mannheim station (Illinois)

-Mannheim is a station on Metra's Milwaukee District West Line in Franklin Park, Illinois that gets services during rush hour as a flag stop.
+Mannheim is a station on Metra's Milwaukee District West Line in Franklin Park, Illinois.
+The station is primarily served during rush hours as a flag stop.
 The station is 14.0 mi away from Chicago Union Station, the eastern terminus of the line.
-In Metra's zone-based fare system, Mannheim is in zone C. As of 2018, Mannheim is the 218th busiest of Metra's 236 non-downtown stations, with an average of 35 weekday boardings.
-The reason this station is named because of Mannheim Road running right next to it.
+In Metra's zone-based fare system, Mannheim is in zone 2.
+As of 2018, Mannheim is the 218th busiest of Metra's 236 non-downtown stations, with an average of 35 weekday boardings.
 It is the only non-ADA-accessible station on the Milwaukee District West Line.
 The Tri-State Tollway also runs adjacent to the Mannheim station.

-As of December 12, 2022, Mannheim is served as a flag stop by 12 trains (eight inbound, four outbound) on weekdays only.
+As of February 15, 2024, Mannheim is served as a flag stop by 12 trains (eight inbound, four outbound) on weekdays only.